 I’m happy to talk to your group about the writing life in general and my books, blogs and commentaries in particular.

 Into the Wilderness is my award-winning novel set in Vermont against the political backdrop of the Goldwater-LBJ presidential election.
 It tells the unlikely love story between Rose Mayer, a twice-widowed New York Jew who’s determined never to remarry again, and a born and bred Vermont bachelor, who has never voted for a Democrat.
 They are both 64-years old.
 Recognized by the Vermont Library Association for its “Sense of Place.”

 I blog at Living in Place, where I post sometimes pointed, sometimes poetic essays about the human condition, all inspired by my rooted and rural life.
-I’m glad to speak about any of the main topics covered in the blog: Living in Place, about living in rural Vermont; The Middle Ages, about being middle aged; Lessons From the Long Trail, based on a 25-day end-to-end hike in 2016; Vermonters by Choice, about the people from away who’ve been contributing to Vermont life and culture since Ethan Allen and his brothers came from Connecticut; and other subjects of interest about how we live now.
+I’m glad to speak about any of the main topics covered in the blog: Living in Place about living in rural Vermont; The Middle Ages, about the joys and sorrows of middle age; Lessons From the Long Trail, based on a 25-day end-to-end hike when I turned 60; and Vermonters by Choice, about the people from away who’ve been contributing to Vermont life and culture since Ethan Allen and his brothers came from Connecticut.